OpenF2/F2/docs/src/index.md

 % F2: The Open Financial Framework

-The Open Financial Framework, designed and developed by Markit, is an open standard for a web application framework that is specifically designed for the financial markets.
-This specification enables multiple information providers to entitle both apps and content to be combined in a seamless experience.
+F2 is a web integration framework designed specifically for the financial markets.
+Its primary use is for integrating multi-party web applications into a single seamless desktop or mobile experience.
+It was created and is maintained by [Markit](http://markit.com).

+## Get Started

+Interested in building apps?
+Get started by browsing through the [technical documentation](developing-apps-with-f2.html) or [follow the project on GitHub](http://www.github.com/OpenF2/F2).

 ## The Problem We Are Trying to Solve ##